 I am aware that I am guilty of being über-meta – I am now writing about teachers discussing students discussing teachers discussing students – but, still I want to encourage teachers to take part in this dialogue.
 I heartily support the idea that more of my fellow educators should participate in Grant Wiggins’ Shadow a Student protocol, then discuss the implications of what they learn with their colleagues.
 Shadow A Student

 We cannot float above our students’ lives without understanding what they are going through intimately, and we can’t continue to conduct school business as we always have, just because we always have.
 Our kids deserve better.

 The Buck Institute for Education creates, gathers, and shares high quality Project Based Learning instructional practices and products and provides highly effective services to teachers, schools, and districts.
 BIE

 Paulo Freire Freedom School is now two schools, both focusing on social justice and environmental sustainability and using project based and experiential learning opportunities to create powerful, supportive learning environments.
 PFFS Mission

 School Reform Initiative creates transformational learning communities fiercely committed to educational equity and excellence.
-They specialize in work done by Critical Friends Groups.
+They specialize in work done by SRI Critical Friendship groups.
 Their annual Winter Meeting was in Tucson this year on January 15, 2015.
 School Reform Initiative